seomoz/qless-core/README.md

 		# This is the same id as identifies it in the key.
 It should be
 		# a hex value of a uuid
 		'id'        : 'deadbeef...',

+		# This is a 'type' identifier.
+Clients may choose to ignore it,
+		# or use it as a language-specific identifier for determining
+		# what code to run.
+For instance, it might be 'foo.bar.FooJob'
+		'type'      : '...',

 		# This is the priority of the job -- lower means more priority.
 		# The default is 0